lordofthemorning-DM/raiders-of-the-serpent-sea/content/4. Classes and Archetypes/Archetypes/The Slain.md

 Starting at 20th level, you are grimly determined to have a death worthy of the greatest of heroes.
 You may use an action to undergo a transformation that lasts for 1 minute (or until you are incapacitated or killed).
 During this time you have the following benefits:
 - **Impervious Flesh.** You gain resistance to all damage.
 - **Of One Mind.** You are immune to being charmed and any allies within 30 feet have advantage on saving throws against charm effects.
-- **Might of the Gods.** When an ally within 10 feet hits an enemy with a melee attack, you may use your reaction to attack that enemy (if you are in range) with advantage.
+- **Might of the Gods.** When an ally within 10 feet hits an enemy with a melee attack, you may use your reaction to attack that enemy (if you are in range) with advantage.<br>
 Once you use this feature, you cannot use it again until you finish a long rest.

 (*Source: Raiders of the Serpent Sea, converted to A5e*)